Best Eye Creams for Men Over 40: 12 Years of Testing

 Do eye creams actually work?

-Yes but keep expectations realistic.
+Yes — with realistic expectations.
 A good eye cream can hydrate, smooth, and help you look fresher over time.
-It won’t erase deep dark circles or bags overnight.
+It won’t erase deep dark circles or heavy eye bags overnight, but it can improve how the area looks when used consistently.

 At what age should men start using eye cream?

-Honestly, earlier than most men think.
-Late 20s/30s is a good time to start, but if you’re 40+ it’s absolutely worth adding: the under-eye area is usually the first to show fatigue and age.
+Earlier than most men think.
+Late 20s or 30s is a great time to start (prevention is easier than “repair”), but if you’re 40+ it’s absolutely worth adding — the under-eye area is usually the first to show fatigue and age.

 How long does it take to see results?

 Hydration can feel better quickly, but visible improvements usually take a few weeks of consistent use.
-Think steady progress, not instant transformation.
+Think steady progress (4–8 weeks), not instant transformation.

 Should I use eye cream in the morning, at night, or both?

 Both is ideal.
-Morning helps you look fresher and works well under SPF, while night is where richer formulas can really support hydration and smoothing.
+Morning helps you look fresher and layers well under SPF, while night is where richer formulas can support hydration and smoothing.
+If you only use it once, choose the time you’ll actually stick to.

 How much eye cream should I apply?

 Less than you think: a grain of rice per eye is enough.
-Tap it in gently with your ring finger and avoid rubbing.
+Tap it in gently with your ring finger and avoid rubbing or dragging the skin.

 What’s better: a cream or a serum?

 Creams are usually more comforting if you’re dry or tired-looking.
-Serums feel lighter and “treatment-like” and tend to layer better in the morning.
-It really depends on your skin and routine.
+Serums feel lighter, layer better in the morning, and suit men who hate heavy textures.
+Many guys do both: serum in the morning, cream at night.

 Jerome, founder of Dapper & Groomed and men’s skincare reviewer